ironboy/dukascopyToSqlite/README.md

 Interpolation to seconds works (and there should not be a seconds-detailed).

+Added filling holes/gaps to import (do not now why the are holes...
+Low trade?
+Trade temporarily stopped because of news flash etc?)

 Interpolation/rounding to bigger granularites like hours, hours-detailed, days, days-detailed not implemented yet.